-CenterPoint Energy or it subsidiaries have been named, along with numerous others, as a defendant in lawsuits filed by a large number of individuals who claim injury due to exposure to asbestos.
+CenterPoint Energy or its subsidiaries have been named, along with numerous others, as a defendant in lawsuits filed by a large number of individuals who claim injury due to exposure to asbestos.
 Most claimants in such litigation have been workers who participated in construction of various industrial facilities, including power plants.
-Some of the claimants have worked at locations CenterPoint Energy owns, but most existing claims relate to facilities previously owned by CenterPoint Energy but currently owned by Texas Genco LLC.
+Some of the claimants have worked at locations CenterPoint Energy owns, but most existing claims relate to facilities previously owned by its subsidiaries but currently owned by Texas Genco LLC, which is now known as NRG Texas LP.
 We anticipate that additional claims like those received may be asserted in the future.
-Under the terms of the separation agreement between CenterPoint Energy and Texas Genco, ultimate financial responsibility for uninsured losses from claims relating to facilities transferred to Texas Genco has been assumed by Texas Genco, but under the terms of CenterPoint Energy's agreement to sell Texas Genco to Texas Genco LLC, CenterPoint Energy has agreed to continue to defend such claims to the extent they are covered by insurance CenterPoint Energy maintains, subject to reimbursement of the costs of such defense from Texas Genco LLC.
+Under the terms of the arrangements regarding separation of the generating business from CenterPoint Energy and its sale to Texas Genco LLC, ultimate financial responsibility for uninsured losses from claims relating to the generating business has been assumed by Texas Genco LLC and its successor, but CenterPoint Energy has agreed to continue to defend such claims to the extent they are covered by insurance maintained by CenterPoint Energy, subject to reimbursement of the costs of such defense by Texas Genco LLC.